Madison Bailey

-Madison Lily Bailey (born January 29, 1999) is an American actress and model.
-She plays Kiara "Kie" Carrera on the Netflix teen drama series Outer Banks (2020–present).
+Madison Lilly Bailey (born January 29, 1999) is an American actress.
+She is known for starring in the Netflix teen drama series Outer Banks (2020–present).

+Early life

+Bailey was born in Kernersville, North Carolina and was raised in Kernersville by adoptive parents.
+She has six older siblings–three brothers and three sisters, five of whom were also adopted through foster care.
+She is of Mauritian and Italian descent and has openly spoken about growing up in a predominantly white household and community.
+Her mother died in 2018; she and two of her sisters have a tattoo in her memory.
+Bailey attended East Forsyth High School in Kernersville.

 Career

 Bailey originally wanted to be a singer, but transitioned to acting and modeling at age 15 after suffering stage fright while singing in front of people.
 She began her professional acting career in 2015, appearing in TV series Mr. Mercedes and Constantine.
 In 2018, she was cast as Wendy Hernandez, a teenage metahuman with the ability to control and manipulate the air, in the CW science fiction TV series Black Lightning, a role she played for two seasons.